noders123/Desktop_Setup/README.md

 Step 1
-Manually install all windows software you want on your system
+Manually install all windows software you want on your system ** only wsl is really required for the next steps

 Step 2
 Verify WSL is installed properly with: "wsl --version"